Subcategory (RNA class) for MIR3940 Gene

 GeneCards Summary for MIR3940 Gene

 MIR3940 (MicroRNA 3940) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Metabolism of proteins and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 An important paralog of this gene is FUBP1.

 UniProtKB/Swiss-Prot for MIR3940 Gene